-Status/Comments Number of PLSS corners (selection, 1 / 4 , meander) set in original government survey that can be remonumented in your county Number and percent of PLSS corners capable of being remonumented in your county that have been remonumented Number and percent of remonumented PLSS corners with survey grade coordinates (see below for definition) SURVEY GRADE - coordinates collected under the direction of a Professional Land Surveyor, in a coordinate system allowed by 236.18(2), and obtained by means, methods and equipment capable of repeatable 2 centimeter or better precision SUB-METER - point precision of 1 meter or better APPROXIMATE - point precision within 5 meters or coordinates derived from public records or other relevant information Number and percent of survey grade PLSS corners • integrated into county digital parcel layer Number and percent of non-survey grade PLSS corners integrated into county digital parcel layer Tie sheets available online? • Answer: Yes or No. If yes, provide URL for tie sheet search here Percentage of remonumented PLSS corners that have tie sheets available online (whether or not they have corresponding coordinate values) NEW Percentage of remonumented PLSS corners that have tie sheets available online (whether or not they have corresponding coordinate values) and a corresponding URL path/hyperlink value in the PLSS geodatabase PLSS corners believed to be remonumented based on filed tie-sheets or surveys, but do not have coordinate values Approximate number of PLSS corners believed to be lost or obliterated NEW Which system(s) for corner point identification/ numbering does the county employ (e.g., the Romportl point numbering system known as Wisconsin Corner Point Identification System, the BLM Point ID Standard, or other corner point ID system)?
+PLSS Layer Status Status/Comments Number of PLSS corners (selection, 1 / 4 , meander) set in original government survey that can be remonumented in your county • XX Number of PLSS corners capable of being remonumented in your county that have been remonumented Number of remonumented PLSS corners with survey grade coordinates (see below for definition) SURVEY GRADE - coordinates collected under the direction of a Professional Land Surveyor, in a coordinate system allowed by 236.18(2), and obtained by means, methods and equipment capable of repeatable 2 centimeter or better precision SUB-METER - point precision of 1 meter or better APPROXIMATE - point precision within 5 meters or coordinates derived from public records or other relevant information • into county digital parcel layer Number of non-survey grade PLSS corner coordinates integrated into county digital parcel layer v Tie sheets available online? • Answer: Yes or No .
+If yes, provide URL for tie sheet search Percentage of remonumented PLSS corners that have tie sheets available online (whether or not they have corresponding coordinate values) Percentage of remonumented PLSS corners that have tie sheets available online (whether or not they have corresponding coordinate values) and a corresponding URL path/hyperlink value in the PLSS geodatabase PLSS corners believed to be remonumented based on filed tie-sheets or surveys, but do not have coordinate values Approximate number of PLSS corners believed to be lost or obliterated Which system(s) for corner point identification/ numbering does the county employ (e.g., the Romportl point numbering system known as Wisconsin Corner Point Identification System, the BLM Point ID Standard, or other corner point ID system)?
 Answer: Name all corner point ID systems used in the county.
 Explain if a different point ID system is used in a particular area/region.
 If the county uses a unique naming convention/standard for point identification, describe how it breaks down in detail.
-NEW Does the county contain any non-PLSS areas (e.g., river frontage long lots, French land claims, private claims, farm lots, French long lots, etc.) or any special situations regarding PLSS data for tribal lands?
-Answer: Yes or No. If yes, provide explanation.
-Total number of PLSS corners along each bordering county Number and percent of PLSS corners remonumented along each county boundary Number and percent of remonumented PLSS corners along each county boundary with survey grade coordinates In what ways does your county collaborate with or plan to collaborate with neighboring counties for PLSS updates on shared county borders?
+Does the county contain any non-PLSS areas (e.g., river frontage long lots, French land claims, private claims, farm lots, French long lots, etc.) or any special situations regarding PLSS data for tribal lands?
+Answer: Yes or No. If yes, provide explanation Total number of PLSS corners along each bordering county Number of PLSS corners remonumented along each county boundary Number of remonumented PLSS corners along each county boundary with survey grade coordinates In what ways does your county collaborate with or plan to collaborate with neighboring counties for PLSS updates on shared county borders?